How Rent to Own Works: A Guide

 1. Land Installment

 Also known as a land sale, contract for deed, or seller financing, this is a type of agreement where a buyer pays to obtain the title of a homeowner.
 You would make a down payment and monthly installments until you’ve paid the full price of the home.
-Normally, the mortgage has already been paid off or the landlord will pay it off before transferring over the title.
+Normally, the mortgage has already been paid off or the landlord will pay it off before transferring the title.

 2. Wraparound Financing